Women, Hormones, and ADHD

 Quinn points out that, while there are no studies showing that ADHD symptoms improve during pregnancy, there is anecdotal evidence that they do.
 “I get letters and case summaries from women, saying how much better they felt during pregnancy,” she says.

 In the weeks after childbirth, hormone levels drop.
-While these hormone drops can lead to mood swings, sometimes called “the baby blues,” and to postpartum depression in all new moms, women with ADHD may be more prone to depression.
+While these hormone drops can lead to mood swings, and to postpartum depression in all new moms, women with ADHD may be more prone to depression.

 Certain antidepressant medications appear to be safe to take during pregnancy and breastfeeding, but you and your doctor should discuss all of your options and determine what’s best for you.
 Due to the hormonal changes discussed above, many women find that going off ADHD medications allows them to function better.

-“Beyond medication, it’s important to get help during pregnancy and after the baby is born,” says Nadeau.
-“Although hormonal changes may improve ADHD symptoms, the stress of work, pregnancy, caring for other young children at home, and the anxiety of getting ready for a new baby may counterbalance any hormonal benefits.”
+“Beyond medication, it’s important to get help during pregnancy and after the child is born,” says Nadeau.
+“Although hormonal changes may improve ADHD symptoms, the stress of work, pregnancy, caring for other young children at home, and the anxiety of getting ready for a new infant may counterbalance any hormonal benefits.”

 “The Change” and ADHD